-The Netherlands is a global leader in both agriculture and water management.
-Yet, despite significant efforts, there are still too few concrete success stories that demonstrate the business case in an integrated approach to water for food.
+The Netherlands is an important global player in both agriculture and water management.
+Yet, despite significant efforts, there are still too few concrete success stories that demonstrate the business case for an integrated approach to water for food.
 The Water for Food Programme addresses this issue by stimulating and facilitating the Dutch water sector and agrifood partners to develop business cases within this nexus.

-The longer-term objective is to establish a sustainable Water and Food hub that connects players in the water and agrifood sector to co-create international projects and to serve as a central information point.
-This hub aims to be a platform that continues beyond the life of the programme and that is open to Dutch parties interested in water and agrifood.
-The Water and Food hub is a platform where business opportunities can be explored and successful pilots be brought to the next stage of scaling up, replication or adaptation to other regions.
+The long-term objective is to establish a sustainable Water and Food ‘hub’ that connects players in the water and agrifood sector to co-create international projects and to serve as a central information point.
+The hub will act as a permanent platform that is open to Dutch entities interested in water and agrifood, where business opportunities can be explored and successful pilots be brought to the next stage of scaling up, replication or adaptation to other regions.

-NWP is a strong network of internationally-oriented Dutch water organisations working worldwide on co-creating future-proof solutions and catalysing global water impact.
 As the programme manager, NWP is a neutral and independent authority in the water sector and a recognised and valued partner for international organisations.
-Its position as the pre-eminent networking organisation of the Dutch water sector enables NWP to stimulate the sector to embrace and further explore opportunities in the agrifood space.
-This places it in a unique position to manage this programme.
+Our position as the pre-eminent networking organisation of the Dutch water sector enables us to stimulate the sector to embrace and further explore opportunities in the agrifood space.
+This places us in a unique position to manage this Programme.